jerdog/devex-and-devops-success-slidev/slides.md

 </div>

 <!--
-Tools like Terraform and AWS CloudFormation enabled defining infrastructure through code, making setup reproducible and scalable.
+[click]Tools like Terraform and AWS CloudFormation enabled defining infrastructure through code, making setup reproducible and scalable.

 [click]The integration of environments with CI/CD pipelines and DevOps practices streamlined the whole process, allowing for faster and more reliable builds and deployments.
 -->